AppleBreak1/Dell-Latitude-7210-2-in-1-Hackintosh/README.md

             ./voltageshift read 0x1ad

-      - i7-10810u as an example after converting the binary result to hex gives
+      - i7-10810u(6cores) as an example after converting the binary result to hex gives

-             /i7-10810u has 6 cores
             0x282828282b2b3031 (40 n/a, 40 n/a, 40 for 6 active cores, 40 for 5 cores, 43 for 4 cores, 43 for 3 cores, 48 for 2 cores, 49 for 1 active core)

       - Replace the values and modify turbo ratio limit